PalEON-Project/composition/README.md

 composition
 ===========

-Code for fitting composition models across the entire domain.  master.sh is the controller script that indicates how all processing is done.
+Code for fitting composition models across the entire domain.  *master.sh* is the controller script that indicates how all processing is done.
 Data files are downloaded from the Paleon Wiki to the 'dataDir' specified in the config file.
-Output is placed in the 'outputDir' specified in the config file.
+Output is placed in the 'outputDir' specified in the *config* file.

-If you want to reproduce the work as a non-Paleon participant you can find the input data files in the public domain as follows: western subdomain: https://portal.lternet.edu/nis/mapbrowse?packageid=msb-paleon.2.0 is equivalent to western-0.6-2.csv northeastern subdomain: SetTreeComp_Northeast_Level1_v1.0.csv is equivalent to 1372polygons_v0.9-1.csv and SetTreeComp_Northeast_Level1_v1.0.zip contains the shapefile info in 1372polygons_v0.9-1.* ohio subdomain:  SetTreeComp_Ohio_Level1_v1.0.csv is equivalent to OH471polygons_v0.2-1.csv and SetTreeComp_Ohio_Level1_v1.0.zip contains the shapefile infor in OH471polygons_v0.2-1.*
+If you want to reproduce the work as a non-Paleon participant you can find the input data files in the public domain as follows: western subdomain: https://portal.lternet.edu/nis/mapbrowse?packageid=msb-paleon.2.0 is equivalent to western-0.6-2.csv northeastern subdomain: in https://portal.lternet.edu/nis/mapbrowse?packageid=msb-paleon.4.0, SetTreeComp_Northeast_Level1_v1.0.csv is equivalent to 1372polygons_v0.9-1.csv and SetTreeComp_Northeast_Level1_v1.0.zip contains the shapefile info in 1372polygons_v0.9-1.* ohio subdomain: in https://portal.lternet.edu/nis/mapbrowse?packageid=msb-paleon.5.0, SetTreeComp_Ohio_Level1_v1.0.csv is equivalent to OH471polygons_v0.2-1.csv and SetTreeComp_Ohio_Level1_v1.0.zip contains the shapefile infor in OH471polygons_v0.2-1.*

 Current master branch creates the v0.4 product posted on DataOne/NIS and used in the PLOS ONE paper.
 Eastern product was not refit as the input data did not change from v0.3.
 Simply copied eastern v0.3 to v0.4.